hashicorp/terraform-provider-vsphere/README.md

 If you discover a bug or would like to suggest an enhancement, submit [an issue][provider-issues].
 Once submitted, your issue will follow the [lifecycle][provider-issue-lifecycke] process.

 If you would like to submit a pull request, please read the [contribution guidelines][provider-contributing] to get started.
+In case of enhancement or feature contribution, we kindly ask you to open an issue to discuss it beforehand.

 Learn more in the [Frequently Asked Questions][provider-faq].